Agent relay installation options

 |Enter the port which this agent relay should proxy HTTP requests on||

-Enter the port on which the agent relay will listen for HTTP requests coming from agents.
+Enter the port on which the agent relay listens for HTTP requests coming from agents.
 The default port is 20080.

 |Connect the agent relay to a central server?||Specify whether